Favorite Products

 Pamela's Chocolate Chip Mini Cookies

 How could Pamela's cookies not appear on this list?
 Almost everything I've tried of Pamela's has been fantastic, but my favorite of her products are the Chocolate Chip Mini Cookies.
 They taste just like Chips Ahoy to me, and I have given them to many non-celiacs who loved them as much as I did.
+They also work fantastically as a pie crust if you grind them in a food processor with some butter substitute, or as a killer crumbled topping for vanilla ice cream.
 Find other Pamela's products by clicking here.

 Honey Nut Chex